West End, Edinburgh: Buses

-The Shandwick Place/ Maitland Street corridor is well-served by Lothian Buses and other operators with destinations outwith Edinburgh.
+The Shandwick Place/ Maitland Street corridor is well-served by Lothian Buses and other operators with destinations out with Edinburgh.

 All buses eastwards go to Princes Street, where there are easy links to the Lothian Road corridor.
-Westward routes split at Haymarket: either to the Gorgie/Dalry district or westwards to Roseburn, Murrayfield and Corstorphine.
+Westward routes split at Haymarket: either to the Gorgie/Dalry district or westwards to Roseburn, Murrayfield, and Corstorphine.

 Education

 St Mary's Music School is a mixed music school in the West End, established in 1880.
 The Song School and Walpole Hall are listed buildings, containing murals by Phoebe Anna Traquair and designed by the architects Robert Rowand Anderson and Robert Lorimer respectively.

 The West End has no State primary or secondary schools within its geographical area; the nearest primary schools are Dalry Primary School in Dalry and Tollcross Primary School in Tollcross, and the nearest secondary schools are Boroughmuir High School and Broughton High School.
 Torphichen Street School was a combined infant and juvenile school in the West End built in 1887, but it was closed in the 20th century and converted to offices.

 The West End is well served for private schools.
 Stewart's Melville College, an independent day and boarding school established in 1832 (at one time based on Melville Street) now sits on the northern border of the district with Ravelston.
 Several other private schools, such as Fettes College and St George's School lie within walking distance in neighboring districts of the West End Village.